coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/structures/post.md

-# TAM Structures
+# TA Structures

-Optional algebraic and geometric enrichments of the core Trajectory-Affordance Model.
+Optional algebraic and geometric enrichments of Trajectory-Affordance.

-These structures are not required for the core TAM definitions or TAM-Learn dynamics.
+These structures are not required for the core TA definitions or TA-Learn dynamics.
 They provide one interpretation that enables additional reasoning.

 ## Affordance Lattices